How To Test an Ignition Coil Without a Multimeter: Step By Step Guide

 They don’t require tools—just attention and patience.

-My honest advice if you’re unsure
+An honest advice if you’re unsure

 If you’re uncomfortable unplugging components or working near the engine: